This is the most basic model which primarily involves linking individuals/families to community resources.

 This type of case management service provides names of agencies and contact information to those with a matching need.
 In this model there is little, if any, assessment of needs happening and only a brief amount of follow up.
 Within this model, there is little outreach being done to promote services as clients are generally referred.

-Needs to address through resources include:
+5 key Areas to address through resources include:

 1) Physical needs (health screenings, housing, food)